oRyLee/cse15l-lab-reports/lab-report-5.md

  TA Response: A possible reason to why the file you're looking for, ListExamples.java, is because both of your commands ```cp student-submission/ListExamples.java ./``` and ```find ListExamples.java``` is an error in the cloning and or importing process.
 Meaning that there's a possibility the ListExamples.java file was never imported successfully to the files you're accessing.
-And if the file was never successfully it would make sense as to why it doesn't show in your directory with the search commands you're using and why the tests are ultimately failing.
-I wouls suggest the command ``` bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected ``` which should hopefully clone ALL of the contents of student-submission (including listExamples.java) and run grade.sh on them and I believe the tests should then pass successfully.
+And if the file was never imported successfully it would make sense as to why it doesn't show in your directory with the search commands you're using, and why the tests are ultimately failing.
+I would suggest the command that could re-import the files you're looking for.
+Once you do that, the command should hopefully clone ALL of the contents (including listExamples.java) and run grade.sh on them, after that I believe the tests should then pass successfully.

- Student Response After Trial:
+ Student Response After Trial (step 3) :

+  Thank you!
+You're explanation made a lot of sense and I'm seeing the output I expected now.
+Below is what I see in my terminal after using a command to import my files, which was ``` bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected``` and now 4/4 of my tests pass successfully.
+Your explanation helped me further solidify that because ListExamples.java wasn;t among my files the file couldn't be cloned and utilized in the process of grading ```student-submission``` .
+I also now see ListExamples.java in my sidebar (which I inserted a screenshot of below) which is a sure sign that I fixed the bug.

  // terminal output begins
 RyLees-MacBook-Pro: % bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected